 Starting in 2010, the production and import of R22 was prohibited and by 2020, R22 will basically no longer be allowed.

 R22 refrigerant is no longer made in North America.

 You can obtain recycled R22 now for existing AC equipment that use this specific refrigerant.

 The cost of R22 is increasing because of the reducing supply, and will not be accessible for use at all by 2020.

 GOT IT?
 GOOD!
 SO WHAT DOES ALL THIS MEAN?

-If your air conditioning system was made after January 2010, the R22 refrigerant phase-out probably won’t affect you.
+If your air conditioning system was manufactured after January 2010, the R22 refrigerant phase-out probably doesn’t apply to you.
 However, if your air conditioner was produced before January 2010, you have a couple options:

-2) Call an HVAC company to replace the parts in your current AC equipment to help make it compatible with approved A/C refrigerant.
-However, this is not recommended because it could void your warranty(ies).
+2) Call an HVAC company to replace the parts in your current air conditioning system to help make it compatible with approved A/C refrigerant.
+Keep in mind, this is not recommended because it could void your warranty(ies).

 3) Continue to use recycled R22 until 2020.

 If you don’t want to stress about the trouble of your refrigerant being phased-out, or you don’t want to stress about the soaring costs of said refrigerant, or you just want to help the environment with a non-ozone destroying refrigerant, call McKinley Heating Service Experts today and we’ll come out and provide you a free in-home estimate on a new air conditioner, just in time for spring!